PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 17:30:33
+Last updated: 2024-04-07 17:31:12
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo